YuhApps/NativeFacebook/README.md

 ## FOR DEVELOPERS ##

 If you wish to build and extend the app to add your customizations, it's very easy to do so.
-NodeJs is the only base requirement here.
+Node.js is the only base requirement here.
 Then, in your Terminal, just simply execute these super familiar commands:

 ```
   npm install
   npm start
 ```

 To build the project, use [electron-builder](https://www.electron.build/).
+For more information, read DEVELOPERS.md